The shelf used to decide.

 In wellness, the category authority brands of the last decade — Goop, MindBodyGreen, the influencer-built supplement labels — over-index on social and under-index on retrieval.
 Healthline, the Cleveland Clinic, NIH, and Reddit run the citation layer.
 Brands that ignore that asymmetry are loud everywhere except inside the engine that now sells the product.

 In luxury hospitality, the AAA Five Diamond list, Travel + Leisure, Condé Nast Traveler, and Reddit drive most consumer-facing answers.
-Hotel groups that invested in trade-press visibility built brand equity invisible to the buyer asking ChatGPT for a recommendation.
-The brands winning are the ones with both a critic-press footprint and a discoverable, well-reviewed presence on the platforms the engines actually pull from.
+The brands winning hold both a critic-press footprint and a discoverable, well-reviewed presence on the platforms the engines actually pull from.
+See: Influencer Marketing for Luxury Hospitality: The Precision Playbook.

 She sees the answer.

-Brands that treat AI engines as a search problem will lose to brands that treat them as a shelf — finite, ranked, contested, and worth paying for.
+Brands that treat AI engines as a search problem will lose to brands that treat them as a shelf — finite, ranked, contested, and worth competing for.

 The best query is the new shelf.
 Compete for it.